NarekMosisian/unix-storage-manager-cli/README.md

 ## Known Limitations and Common Issues

-- **Performance**: Searching the entire system with sudo find can be very time-consuming and may strain system resources.
+- **Performance**: Searching the entire system with sudo find can be time-consuming and may strain system resources.
 - **Permissions**: Ensure you have the necessary permissions to uninstall applications and delete files.
 - **Security Warning**: Be cautious when deleting applications and files to avoid data loss.
 - **Shell Compatibility**: The script is written for zsh.
 Ensure you have zsh installed.